seatonjiang/gitmoji-vscode/README.md

 }
 ```

-**Notice**: If you use Gitlab or Coding, type emoji, if you use Github, you can type code or emoji.
+**Notice**: If you use Gitlab, type emoji, if you use Github, you can type code or emoji.

 ### Add configurable additionnal emojis